sizespectrum/therMizer/README.md

 # Introduction to therMizer

 The therMizer package is an extension of the mizer package ([Scott et al. 2014](https://doi.org/10.1111/2041-210X.12256)) that allows you to incorporate the effects of temperature on species' metabolic rate and aerobic scope.
 These effects can vary by individual body size.
+The therMizer package also allows you to use a dynamic resource spectrum.

 ## Installing therMizer